- First pictures of T6.1 as proper Transporter van, following Multivan debut

-We’ve been showing you spy photos for months, but Volkswagen Commercial Vehicles has now properly unveiled the facelifted Transporter for 2019.
-Officially designated the T6.1, first sight of the heavily revised medium load-lugger came in Multivan form – that’s the European version of the Caravelle passenger carrier – at a swanky event in VW’s Wolfsburg HQ in Germany.
+Officially designated the T6.1, first sight of the heavily revised medium load-lugger came in Multivan form – that’s the European version of the Caravelle passenger carrier – at a swanky event in VW’s Wolfsburg HQ in Germany, timed to coincide with the 70th anniversary of the first VW Transporter prototypes being built and revealed in the very same location.

 This new model will also form the basis of an updated T6.1 California campervan.

-Timed to coincide with the 70th anniversary of the first VW Transporter prototypes being built and revealed in the very same location, the firm is describing the new T6.1 as perfection improved.
+VW is describing the new T6.1 as 'perfection improved'.
 And no matter how perfect or imperfect you think the current T6 Transporter is, this revised version certainly is packed with exciting features.